Stellan Skarsgård: Personal life

-He married My Skarsgård (born 1956), a physician, in April 1975; together they have six children: Alexander (born 1976), Gustaf (born 1980), Sam (born 1982), Bill (born 1990), Eija (born 1992), and Valter (born 1995).
-Alexander, Gustaf, Bill, and Valter are also actors, while Eija is a former model.
-Skarsgård and My divorced in May 2007.
-Stellan married Megan Everett in January 2009.
-The couple have two sons.
-Skarsgård has had a vasectomy, stating that he felt eight children was enough.
+In April 1975, Skarsgård married Swedish doctor, My.
+Before divorcing My in 2007, they had six children together: Alexander (born 1976), Gustaf (born 1980), Sam (born 1982), Bill (born 1990), Eija (born 1992), and Valter (born 1995).
+Alexander, Gustaf, Bill, and Valter are also actors, Sam is a doctor, and his only daughter, Eija, is a casting director and former model.
+In January 2009, Skarsgård married American screenwriter, producer and children's book author Megan Everett (born 1976).
+They have two sons together, Ossian (born 2009) and Kolbjörn (born 2012), both are actors.
+Six of his eight children are active actors in film and television.
+In 2016, Skarsgård revealed that he had a vasectomy because he felt that eight children was enough.

-Views on religion
+In an interview with Vulture in October 2025, Skarsgård revealed that he suffered a stroke in 2022, which affected his memory and language and led him to wear an earpiece with an assistant feeding him his lines during the filming of Dune: Part Two (2024).

+Religious beliefs

 Skarsgård was brought up by humanist, atheist parents, and had an atheist grandfather and a deeply religious grandmother.
 According to Skarsgård, this never led to any problems because of the family's mutual respect for each other's opinions.
-After the 11 September attacks, Skarsgård set out to read the Bible and the Quran, both of which he condemns as violent.
+After the September 11 attacks, Skarsgård set out to read the Bible and the Quran, both of which he condemns as violent.
 Skarsgård is also a critic of religious independent schools in the Swedish educational system.
-He has said he considers the notion of God absurd and that if a real God were actually so vain as to constantly demand worship, then he would not be worthy of it.
+He has said he considers the question of God's existence to be "absurd and completely uninteresting" since if a benevolent God were to exist he would judge only a person's deeds and not care for worship, but if God were actually so vain as to constantly demand worship, then he would not be worthy of it.

-In 2009, Skarsgård, along with other non-religious artists, authors, and entrepreneurs including Christer Sturmark, Björn Ulvaeus, and Christer Fuglesang, wrote an article in Dagens Nyheter stressing the importance of secularity.
+In 2009, Skarsgård, along with other non-religious artists, authors, and entrepreneurs including Christer Sturmark, Björn Ulvaeus, and Christer Fuglesang, wrote an article in Dagens Nyheter in support of secularity.
 The group also criticised the UN for its stance on blasphemy laws.

+Political views

+Skarsgård has voiced support for Swedish tax policies, and for a high income tax rate for high earners.
+He is avowedly anti-nationalist.
+Skarsgård is a supporter of Palestine, protesting the Israeli invasion of the Gaza Strip and auctioning off a signed Mamma Mia! record for a fundraiser for humanitarian aid.